 Java is a concurrent, class-based, and object-oriented programming language.
-It was initially designed to have as few implementation dependencies as possible, which lead to the term “write once, run anywhere” (WORA).
+It was initially designed to have as few implementation dependencies as possible, which led to the term “write once, run anywhere” (WORA).
 This means that compiled Java code can run on all platforms with no need for recompiling the code.

 - Java-based applications are known for their speed and scalability.
-Its efficient processing speeds are used in software, computer games, and mobile Apps.
+Java’s efficient processing speeds are used in software, computer games, and mobile apps.
 (Indeed, Java is the programming language of choice for Android.)

+- No talent shortage.
 New programmers often start learning Java early because it’s easy to break into, though it does take time to master.
 Due to its ease of use, there are many Java developers for companies to hire.

 While many smaller companies may opt to start building programs using a different language, as they grow and require more speed and stability, they often switch to Java programming.
 Twitter is a perfect example.

 As a Java developer, you’ll likely be part of the IT team within an organization.
-Depending how that enterprise is structured, there could be a single IT team, or many smaller IT teams that works on individual projects.
+Depending how your enterprise is structured, there could be a single IT team, or many smaller IT teams that works on individual projects.
 This second method is often used in Agile environments.

-The Java developer may report to a senior project manager or overall IT manager, who then reports up the chain to the CIO or otherwise senior leader in IT.
+The Java developer may report to a senior project manager or overall IT manager, who then reports up the chain to the CIO or an otherwise senior leader in IT.

 - Designing, implementing, and maintaining Java applications that are often high-volume and low-latency, required for mission-critical systems